AngularJS vs. ReactJS: Key Differences and Migration Considerations

 For obvious reasons, most people reading this article will be reading it with a migration from AngularJS to ReactJS in mind.
 That makes it doubly important to consider the needs of the application and how ReactJS can be applied.
 As mentioned above, ReactJS isn’t an MVC framework and won’t be a good choice if you need a like for like replacement for AngularJS.

 Need a longer runway for your AngularJS migration?
-Get long term support for AngularJS through 2024 from OpenLogic.
+Get long-term support for AngularJS from OpenLogic.
 Talk to an expert today to learn more.